The set tag or set value widget assigns a value to a specified question or variable. It's typically used to store values for skipped questions.

 - The

-widget is flexible and powerful.
+settag orset valuewidget is flexible and powerful.
 It can be used to assign a value to any question or variable type.
-For assistance with complex setups, contact Support or send an email to help@intellisurvey.com. - A
+For assistance with complex setups, contact Support or send an email to help@intellisurvey.com. - Setting a value requires, at minimum, the question whose value is to be set, and the

-tag could result overwriting existing data or recording incorrect data. - The
+optiontag to specify which answer option should be coded.
+Not applying theoptiontag could result in overwriting existing data or recording incorrect data. - The

 Additional tags